codewithheeren/Java/1.OOPS/oops21/Main4.md

-## OOPS - Achiving 100% immutablity by creating clon2 in constructor as well.
+## OOPS - Achiving 100% immutablity by creating clone in constructor as well.

 ### Main4.java